weareleaf/handbook/the-design-playbook.md

 - https://accessibility.blog.gov.uk/2016/06/17/colour-contrast-why-does-it-matter/

-## Don't ever rely on colour alone
+### Don't ever rely on colour alone

 Colour shouldn't be used in isolation to indicate or infer meaning or feedback to the user.
-For example, the user of colour to highlight particular rows in a table, or a an error on an input, should be supplemented with text and/or iconography.
+For example, the use of colour to highlight particular rows in a table, or an error on an input, should be supplemented with text and/or iconography.

 - https://webaim.org/articles/contrast/

 ### Always include a document language

 Each language has its own pronunciation rules, and you should use the `lang` attribute on the `html` element to tell assistive technologies which primary language the page content is written in.
-If your page of your page is English for example, you'd want `<html lang="en">`.
+If your page  is in English for example, you'd want `<html lang="en">`.

 ### Always include a main element

-By wrapping the your page content (everything that isn't a header, navigation, or footer) in a  `<main>` element, you're defining a page landmark that assistive technologies understand.
+By wrapping your page content (everything that isn't a header, navigation, or footer) in a  `<main>` element, you're defining a page landmark that assistive technologies understand.

 ### Include captions when including audio or video

-Captions are synchronised text equivalents of the spoken word, intended primarily for users with cannot hear audio, and should be included alongside any audio and video content.
+Captions are synchronised text equivalents of the spoken word, intended primarily for users who cannot hear audio, and should be included alongside any audio and video content.

 ### Useful links